Artenes/artenes.github.io/content/posts/using_databinding_on_android.md

     android:text="@={viewModel.data}" />
 ````

-6. Binding data to a custom view.
+6.Binding data to a custom view.

 Data binding does not know how to bind data to custom views, so you have to tell it through ``BidingAdapters``.